gtoonstra/drone-middleware/README.md

         # Give the thread time to process and receive the message.
         time.sleep(1)

-In real applications, you'd create a threading structure to deal with these messages.
-On GTK / python GUI apps for example you'd probably use the gevent loop, where you receive messages on a specific thread, but perhaps forward them as objects to the main loop of the application, which is the only one allowed to perform graphical updates.
+In GUI applications you'll need to consider how data/model changes on the bus can be applied to the screen, because only the app's main thread can update those components.
+The best way to do that is to receive the messages in any thread and then post them onto a queue to be processed when the app is idle.

-In other cases, you can just create a thread as shown and process them as such.
-Or if processing may take a long time, you may want to spawn new threads to perform that processing outside the main subscription thread loop, so that messages never need to wait long to be picked up.
+In other cases, you can just create a thread as shown and process them in their own thread.

-The middleware doesn't even make an attempt to be clever, it only provides access to the message bus.
-You are responsible for further integrating message flows into your application.